-Skills Gained in a Higher Education Program
+Skills Gained With a Higher Education Degree

-Students enrolled in higher education programs develop skills to help learners achieve their academic goals by conducting individualized advising sessions and developing campuswide support services.
-Prospective administrators also build their organizational and public policy skills, including specific competencies that bolster diversity and help institutions maintain accreditation.
+Degree-seekers enrolled in higher education programs learn to help students achieve their academic goals by conducting individualized advising sessions and developing support services.
+Prospective administrators also build organizational and public policy skills, including specific competencies that bolster diversity and help institutions maintain accreditation.

 - Technical Communication